-Robots are not allowed to stay in a stance that is wider than the width of the robot's shoulders for more than 5 seconds.
-The robot is In order to intercept kicked balls the robots are allowed to go into a wide stance as long as it comes back to a normal stance within 5 seconds 5 s.
-Staying in a wide stance for longer than 5 seconds 5 s will result in the standard removal penalty.
-If the robot has fallen down, it must start getting up within 5 seconds.
+In order to intercept kicked balls the robots are allowed to go into a wide stance as long as it comes back to a normal stance within Robots are not allowed to stay in a stance that is significantly wider than the width of the robot's shoulders for more than 5 s.
+Staying in a wide stance for longer than 5 s will result in the standard removal penalty.